hyperledger/iroha/docs/source/references/config.md

 ### `genesis.genesis_submission_delay_ms`

-Delay before genesis block submission after minimum number of peers were discovered to be online.
+The delay before genesis block submission after minimum number of peers were discovered to be online.

 Has type `u64`.
 Can be configured via environment variable `IROHA_GENESIS_GENESIS_SUBMISSION_DELAY_MS`